 KJ: One thing entrepreneurs do well is to overcome obstacles.
 You might fail, but what entrepreneurs realize is, Oh wait, that’s not a failure — you just have to try another way.

 DL: Can you give me an example of the challenges very early on?
 You mentioned the farmers not being receptive to you.
 What was it like importing?

 I’m very frustrated with U.S. Customs.
 They basically outsource their entire job to private companies, and you’re not allowed as a citizen, who can read all the regulations, to do it yourself.
-That one was super-frustrating, and we got it done.
+That was super-frustrating, but we got it done.